MichaelCade/90DaysOfDevOps/Days/day36.md

 ![](Images/Day36_Git7.png)

-The final check is to take a look in our PowerShell window what version of git we have now.
+The final check is to take a look in our PowerShell window at what version of git we have now.

 ![](Images/Day36_Git8.png)

 Super simple stuff and now we are on the latest version.
-On our Linux machine we seemed to be a little behind so we can also walk through that update process.
+On our Linux machine, we seemed to be a little behind so we can also walk through that update process.

 I simply run the `sudo apt-get install git` command.